Skip to content

 Practical Strategy 4: Sodium Caprate and Medium-Chain Fats

+Sodium caprate, a salt of capric acid found in coconut oil, is known as an "absorption enhancer."
 It works by temporarily and safely loosening the "tight junctions" between the cells in your intestinal lining.
-Usually, these junctions are very tight to prevent unwanted substances from leaking into your body.
-By relaxing them slightly, sodium caprate allows larger or less soluble molecules like berberine to pass through more easily.
+By relaxing these junctions, it allows less soluble molecules like berberine to pass through more easily.

 Practical Strategy 5: The Microbiome Connection